Owning 35% shares,institutional owners seem interested in Nature's Sunshine Products, Inc. (NASDAQ:NATR),

-A look at the shareholders of Nuix Limited (ASX:NXL) can tell us which group is most powerful.
+A look at the shareholders of Nature's Sunshine Products, Inc. (NASDAQ:NATR) can tell us which group is most powerful.
 And the group that holds the biggest piece of the pie are institutions with 35% ownership.
-That is, the group stands to benefit the most if the stock rises (or lose the most if there is a downturn).
+In other words, the group stands to gain the most (or lose the most) from their investment into the company.

-Let's take a closer look to see what the different types of shareholders can tell us about Nuix.
+Let's take a closer look to see what the different types of shareholders can tell us about Nature's Sunshine Products.

-What Does The Institutional Ownership Tell Us About Nuix?
+What Does The Institutional Ownership Tell Us About Nature's Sunshine Products?

 Many institutions measure their performance against an index that approximates the local market.
 So they usually pay more attention to companies that are included in major indices.

-As you can see, institutional investors have a fair amount of stake in Nuix.
-This can indicate that the company has a certain degree of credibility in the investment community.
-However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
-They too, get it wrong sometimes.
+Nature's Sunshine Products already has institutions on the share registry.
+Indeed, they own a respectable stake in the company.
+This implies the analysts working for those institutions have looked at the stock and they like it.
+But just like anyone else, they could be wrong.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
-So it is worth checking the past earnings trajectory of Nuix, (below).
+So it is worth checking the past earnings trajectory of Nature's Sunshine Products, (below).
 Of course, keep in mind that there are other factors to consider, too.

-We can report that insiders do own shares in Nuix Limited.
-It has a market capitalization of just AU$182m, and insiders have AU$3.7m worth of shares, in their own names.
+We can report that insiders do own shares in Nature's Sunshine Products, Inc..
+In their own names, insiders own US$8.7m worth of stock in the US$182m company.
 This shows at least some alignment, but we usually like to see larger insider holdings.
 You can click here to see if those insiders have been buying or selling.

 General Public Ownership

-With a 25% ownership, the general public, mostly comprising of individual investors, have some degree of sway over Nuix.
-While this size of ownership may not be enough to sway a policy decision in their favour, they can still make a collective impact on company policies.
+With a 18% ownership, the general public, mostly comprising of individual investors, have some degree of sway over Nature's Sunshine Products.
+This size of ownership, while considerable, may not be enough to change company policy if the decision is not in sync with other large shareholders.